-We make termly summative judgements of each child's 'working scientifically' skills.
-Some of the evidence base for these assessments may come from day-to-day work, but evidence may also come from specific tasks or questioning.
-We use these judgements to assess progress and achievements against individual targets.
+Some of the evidence base for assessing 'working scientifically' may come from day-to-day work, but evidence may also come from specific tasks or questioning.
+We use these judgements to assess progress and achievements against the 'working scientifically' statements.

 We identify and target those children not making expected progress and intervene accordingly.

-Data is entered onto SIMs at the end of Autumn 2, Spring 2 and Summer 2.
-Progress in science is reported to parents through end of year reports.
+'Working scientifically' data is entered onto SIMs at the end of Autumn 2, Spring 2 and Summer 2.

+Progress in science is reported to parents through end of year reports and discussed with the next class teacher at the end of the year, as appropriate.